Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_geospatial/tb_zts_geospatial.md

 <img src = "assets/3.1.top_selling.png">

-While it is great to get these top selling locations for Paris, we need more Point of Interest data to really conduct rich analysis.
+While it is great to get these top selling locations for Paris, we need more Point of Interest data to really derive any insights.

 ### Step 2 - Acquiring Safegraph POI Data from the Snowflake Marketplace
 Please follow the steps and video below to access this listing in your Snowflake Account.